thomaswxu/motion-planning/README.md

   2. Navigate to the `build` directory.
   3. Run any of the unit test executables, e.g. `Vec3Test`.

-## Note on Code Format
+## Code Format/Style

 The code mainly follows the Google code style guidelines.
-Max characters per line are limited to 120.
+Max characters per line are limited to 120 instead of 80.

 ## License